 When you leave money for one child in the hands of another, there is nothing to prevent the first child from keeping the money rather than giving it to their sibling as requested.
 Therefore, instead of leaving the money to a sibling, the parent may choose to create a trust for the child’s benefit, naming a professional trustee (instead of a sibling) who will give the assets to the child when it’s the appropriate time.

 The Law Offices of Brian L. Fox, APLC Help those in Need of the Proper Comprehensive Estate Plan

-If you are considering an estate plan, which would be highly recommended, or wanting to set up a mechanism through which your children can inherit, it is helpful to consult with a knowledgeable and experienced Virginia Estate Planning Attorney.
+If you are considering an estate plan, which would be highly recommended, or would like to set up a mechanism through which your children can inherit, it is helpful to consult with a knowledgeable and experienced Santa Barbara and Ventura County Estate Planning Attorney.

 At the Law Offices of Brian L. Fox, APLC, we know how important it is to protect what – and whom – you care about.
 We will help you to build an estate plan that meets your needs and keeps you and your loved ones protected.
 To learn more or to schedule a free consultation, contact us today!

 Posted in: Estate Planning